projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-interrupt.rst

 ********

-The ACRN hypervisor implements a simple but fully functional framework to manage interrupts and exceptions, as show in :numref:`interrupt-modules-overview`.
-In its native layer, it configures the physical PIC, IOAPIC and LAPIC to support different interrupt sources from local timer/IPI to external INTx/MSI.
-In its virtual guest layer, it emulates virtual PIC, virtual IOAPIC and virtual LAPIC/pass-thru LAPIC, and provides full APIs allowing virtual interrupt injection from emulated or pass-thru devices.
-The contents in this section does not include the pass-thru LAPIC case, for the pass-thru LAPIC, please refer to :ref:`lapic_passthru`
+The ACRN hypervisor implements a simple but fully functional framework to manage interrupts and exceptions, as shown in :numref:`interrupt-modules-overview`.
+In its native layer, it configures the physical PIC, IOAPIC, and LAPIC to support different interrupt sources from the local timer/IPI to the external INTx/MSI.
+In its virtual guest layer, it emulates virtual PIC, virtual IOAPIC, and virtual LAPIC/pass-thru LAPIC.
+It provides full APIs, allowing virtual interrupt injection from emulated or pass-thru devices.
+The contents in this section do not include the pass-thru LAPIC case.
+For the pass-thru LAPIC, refer to :ref:`lapic_passthru`

 .. figure:: images/interrupt-image3.png